-Confronting everything sounds so overwhelming.
-How would it be possible to confront everything?
-Everything seems to be surrounding you.
-Everything includes everything; obviously.
+It sounds overwhelming to suggest that we are confronting everything.
+However everything seems to be surrounding you.
+Everything literally includes everything; obviously.
 Let’s step back from this terrifying vision of taking on the universe through confrontation.
-Look at anything or anyone; do this with more than just the eyes.
-Experiencing your self, everything within close proximity and beyond should be a deep conscious; spiritual occurrence.
+Now let’s look at anything or anyone; do this with more than just the eyes.
+Experiencing this moment as yourself, then as the other object and then as the one universal self.
+You may sense that everything within close proximity and beyond becomes a deep conscious; spiritual occurrence.
 It is possible to do this in each moment; as impossible as that may sound.
 This requires a shift in observation; nothing more, nothing less.
-You may discover something astonishing when you have practiced shifting your awareness from what you are observing to yourself; the observer.
-You may eventually realize that you are never looking at anything else other than yourself.
-You are always confronting yourself.
+You may discover something astonishing when you have practiced shifting your awareness from yourself, to the object and as the oneness of life.
+Eventually you may realize that there has always only been the one true self.

 What is Steve talking about now?
 This is what many of you may be asking in this moment.
 Consider for yourself what you are confronting each day.
 There are people, things and situations that invoke patterns of thinking, emotions and fears.
-These are greatly influenced by conditioning.
+These interactions are greatly influenced by thoughts and conditioning.

 I observed the housefly casually gliding around the middle of the living room.
-I could sense frustration and a loss of “isness” as I watched it flying.
+I could sense frustration and a loss of “isness” as I watched it.
 It felt like I was going to freak out on the housefly.
-I moved toward the housefly but suddenly stopped.
-This was a moment of spiritual acknowledgment.
+I moved toward the housefly but suddenly stopped and became still.
+This was a sudden spontaneous moment of spiritual acknowledgment.
 I started to smile as the housefly circled above my head.
-I realized that it was never about the fly.
-The housefly in this example was not doing anything but being a housefly.
+I realized that my behavior was never about the fly.
+The housefly, in this example, was not doing anything but being a housefly.
 I had forgotten that I was the housefly.
 Can you relate to what I am suggesting?
 Whether it is a housefly, another person, a dog, a tree or a rock; it is always you.
-The housefly; in this example, had been the focus of all that I am as a person.
-I had forgotten the oneness.
+The housefly had been the focus of the mind and I had forgotten my true self.

-The housefly, person or situation becomes what you are in that moment when you are not aware of what you are.
-Anything in this universe will always give a reflection of you as the person; unless you can shift your conscious awareness.
+The housefly, person or situation becomes what you are in that moment when you are not aware of the now beyond the content.
+Anything in this universe will always give a reflection of you as the person; unless you can shift awareness to responding consciously.
 Confronting anything in this universe is simply a self-confrontation.

 You will always be the totality of anything; no matter what you experience or confront.